310mc/https-310mc.github.io-tl/source/_posts/climax/epilogue.md

 {% endbubble %}

 {% bubble Tetora surprised2 %}
-Wha—?!
+Wha—!?
 Sorry, I wasn’t thinking straight back then and ended up saying somethin' I didn’t mean!
 {% endbubble %}

 {% bubble Midori hmph %}
 Didn’t mean it, huh!?
-It hurt me so much, I could’ve died!!
+It hurt me so much, I could’ve died…!!
 {% endbubble %}

 {% bubble Shinobu surprised %}
 H-Heeey, you two!?
 No fighting!
 We are still in the middle of our live, you know~!
 {% endbubble %}

+{% img /img/es/eventstory/climax/epilogue4_1.jpg %}

 {% bubble Kanata v2 %}
 hehe, that's right~ if you were to [chatter] during [combat]… you would immediately die~♪
 {% endbubble %}

 {% bubble Chiaki grin %}
 Yep!
 It’s just as Kanata said!
 This is extremely important, so carve it into your hearts!
-How long are you planning to let the filler arc run?!
+How long are you planning to let the filler arc run!?
 It’s time for you to get back on track with the live!
 {% endbubble %}

 {% bubble Tetora surprised %}